neurodata/checklists/algorithms.md

 1. call function using synthetic population.
 1. generate plots to verify that the synthetic dataset performs exactly as expected, using quantitative descriptions wherever possible.

+NOTE: after the synthetic data step, the time to adapt to real data should be \<1 hours, as theoretically the only thing that will need to be done is accepting the real data as input at this point.
+The rest should entirely be "plug and play" with the exact code used for the synthetic dataset.

 ## Real Data Analysis